Handout 1: How to Write a Good Petition

 Select an Effective Target

 A target is a person, position, or organization that can make your goal happen.
-If that person/organization refuses to change, then consider those who might influence him/her/them.
+Once you have gathered signatures, you will send your petition to your target.
+If that person/organization refuses to change, then consider targeting others who might influence them.
 Possibilities include:

 The board of directors of your congregation